MicrosoftDocs/windows-dev-docs/hub/powertoys/index.md

         [![PowerToys Run screenshot](../images/pt-run.png)](run.md)
     :::column-end:::
     :::column span="2":::
         [PowerToys Run](run.md) can help you search and launch your app instantly - just press the shortcut <kbd>Alt</kbd>+<kbd>Space</kbd> and start typing.
 It is open source and modular for additional plugins.
 Window Walker is now included as well.
-This PowerToy requires Windows 10 1903 (build 18362) or later.
     :::column-end:::
 :::row-end:::